sund/dotfiles2/README.md

 This version uses [dotbot](https://github.com/anishathalye/dotbot) as a submodule whose purpose is to make links to the bash files and run simple shell commands when updating dotfiles2.

+Additionally, this uses [bash-git-prompt](https://github.com/magicmonty/bash-git-prompt) but not as a submodule; the submodule had a minor UTF-8 error.
+I just copied files into ```bash-git-prompt``` for now.

 ## Installation

 1. Clone the repo into your home directory.